gvwilson/sdxpy/src/func/index.md

    caption="Closures"
 %]

+[% inc pat="adder.*" fill="py out" %]

 One common use of closures is
-to turn a function that needs many arguments into one that needs fewer.
+to turn a function that needs many arguments into one that needs fewer, i.e., to create a function *now* that remembers some values it's supposed to use *later*;
-For example,
-Python's built-in `map` function applies a user-defined function to each value in a list:

-[% inc pat="map_double.*" fill="py out" %]

-It's annoying to have to define a one-line function each time we want to use this, so we can instead use a function to define the function we want and rely on closures to remember the extra parameters:

-[% inc file="map_closure.py" keep="keep" %]
-[% inc file="map_closure.out" %]

-In practice,
-most programmers would use `lambda` to wrap a function this way:

-[% inc file="map_lambda.py" keep="keep" %]
-[% inc file="map_lambda.out" %]
+we will explore this in [%x reflect %].

-We can also use closures to implement objects with truly private data.
+Closures are also another way to implement objects.
+Instead of building a dictionary ourselves as we did in [%x oop %], we use the one that Python creates behind the scenes to implement a closure.
 In the code below,
 for example,
-the function `make_object` creates a dictionary that exposes two functions:
+the function `make_object` creates a dictionary containing two functions:

 [% inc pat="oop.*" fill="py out" %]

-These functions both refer to a dictionary called `private`, through which they can share data, but nothing else in the program has access to that dictionary ([%f func-objects %]).
+These functions both refer to a dictionary called `private`, which is another way of saying that they both have reference to the dictionary Python created to represent the closure that has a key `"private"` ([%f func-objects %]).
+They share the data in this dictionary, but nothing else in the program has access to it.
+We could add more keys to this dictionary to create more complex objects, and build an entire system of objects and classes this way.
 {: .continue}

 [% figure